hatedabamboo/notes.hatedabamboo.me/docs/posts/checking-iam-policy-length-using-terraform.md

 }
 ```

-Narrowed this policy became only in functionality, but not in size.
-Should we further fine tune the functionality, the size of the policy will increase.
-On medium and small-sized projects this may not be an issue at all, but on big projects with huge amount of users, resources, accounts and restictions this may become a pain in the butt.
-The reason being AWS limit for the size of policies: 6144 non-whitespace characters.
-Splitting one big policy into several smaller ones may work up until the point when you reach hard limit of 20 policies per role[^2].
+Narrowing this policy reduced its functionality but not its size.
+If we further fine-tune the functionality, the size of the policy will increase.
+In medium and small-sized projects, this may not be an issue, but in large projects with many users, resources, accounts, and restrictions, this may become problematic.
+The reason is AWS's limit for the size of policies: 6144 non-whitespace characters.
+Splitting one large policy into several smaller ones may work until you reach the hard limit of 20 policies per role[^2].

 ## Monitoring the size of the policy

-But this post is not about how to deal with bloated policies (split them up, use wildcards, etc.), it's about ability to monitor the size of a single policy using Terraform.
+But this post is not about how to deal with bloated policies (splitting them up, using wildcards, etc.); it's about the ability to monitor the size of a single policy using Terraform.

-Terraform has a function `length`[^3], which, provided with a string, will calculate amount of characters in it.
-Okay, where do we get a policy in form of a string?
-This can be achieved by using `aws_iam_policy_document` data source:
+Terraform has a function `length`[^3], which, when provided with a string, will calculate the number of characters in it.
+So, how do we get a policy in the form of a string?
+This can be achieved by using the `aws_iam_policy_document` data source:

 ```hcl
 data "aws_iam_policy_document" "example" {